6 Cold Email Outreach Techniques to Boost Results (Free Templates)

 Frequently Asked Questions

-Is it Legal to Send Cold Emails?
+Is It Legal To Send Cold Emails?

 It is legal to send cold emails in most of the countries.
 That said, you need to follow the compliance regulations according to your prospects' location.